-23
+Figure 23 - The structure of the VGG19 network.
+The final Classification layer is highlighted in cyan, and the final fully connected layer is highlighted in black.

-23The first ten layers were then “frozen” by setting their learn weight to zero and a low value used for the initial learn rate when training the data.
+The weights within the nodes of the network would originally be set so as to aid in classification of the images it was trained on rather than MRI slices, so to modify these values the final Fully Connected Layer, shown in Figure 23, was replaced with one of significantly higher learn rate.
+The first ten layers were then “frozen” by setting their learn weight to zero and a low value used for the initial learn rate when training the data.
 This forced the vast majority of the learning performed by the modified network to occur within the final layers and so focus on superficial regions of the image rather than the more general shapes the network had previously been trained to recognise.
-Due to its versatility in regard to transfer learning [19], VGG19 was chosen for this investigation and the epoch number and batch size selected through trial and error.
+The epoch number and batch size were selected through trial and error to produce the highest potential accuracy.

 To obtain a lower bound result, the classifier was first run on a dataset with minimal pre-processing.
 For each subject, the central slice of the MRI scan was isolated and for scans which included the cervical spine in addition to the skull the images were cropped to form a dataset of uniform dimensions.
 Due to the small amount of data available, leave-one-out cross-validation was deemed suitable for testing the performance of the model and so the dataset was partitioned so that the Test Set contained only a single image.
 The model was then repeatedly trained using a different test image each time until each image in the dataset had been used, and the results averaged to produce values for overall accuracy, specificity and sensitivity.